ghumphr/brainuploader/README.md

 BrainUploader powers a structured learning program to let you memorize large amounts of information quickly.
 Upload information to your brain!

 ## Executive Summary
-BrainUploader implements a streamlined and simplified adaptation of the [Leitner Cardfile System](https://mindedge.com/learning-science/the-leitner-system-how-does-it-work/) that is unconstrained by the limitations of physical flashcards.
+BrainUploader implements a streamlined and simplified adaptation of the [Leitner Cardfile System](https://mindedge.com/learning-science/the-leitner-system-how-does-it-work/), a study method based on scheduling flashcards for optimal learning.
+BrainUploader builds upon the Leitner System with commonsense improvements that take advantage of modern technology to remove the constraints inherent in physical flashcards.

 ## Installation
 Installing BrainUploader is easy.
 First, clone the repository.
 Next, execute the following commands: